-Heat oil in a medium skillet on medium heat.
-Add shrimp, 1 tsp soy sauce and salt if necessary.
+- Heat oil in a medium skillet on medium heat.
+Add shrimp, 1 teaspoon soy sauce and salt if necessary.
 Sauté the shrimps for about 2-3 min or until well done.
 Let it cool for about 5 min.

-- Also sprinkle some water over the cutting board or flat surface before putting wet rice paper wrap first the time.
+- Also, sprinkle some water over the cutting board or flat surface before putting wet rice paper wrap first.

 - Do not dip the rice paper in warm water for longer else it will be difficult to spread it on a flat surface.